zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 Checkpoints sometimes take more that 45 minutes to 1 hour based on network congestion on Ethereum, we suggest waiting for a while before raising a ticket.

-## I am trying to withdraw, but the challenge period is taking more than 7 days, how long should I wait?
+## I am trying to withdraw, but the challenge period is taking more than 2 seconds, how long should I wait?

-It can take a bit more than 7 days sometimes.
+It can take a bit more than 2 seconds sometimes.
 Kindly wait or reach out to the Polygon team if its taking too long at [https://support.polygon.technology/support/home](https://support.polygon.technology/support/home)

 ## Is it possible to cancel a withdraw transaction?

 No, you have to complete the next steps.
 If the current gas price is too high, then please wait and try later when the price goes down.

-## Why is there a 7 day challenge period?
+## Why is there a 2 second challenge period?

-Plasma bridge comes with a plasma security challenge period of 7 days in which anyone can challenge the transaction that has happened on Polygon.
+Plasma bridge comes with a plasma security challenge period of 2 seconds in which anyone can challenge the transaction that has happened on Polygon.

 ## Why is the MATIC token is not supported on PoS?